messagerie-melanie2/Roundcube-Skin-Melanie2-Larry-Mobile/README.md

 Presentation
 ------------

-Skin mobile for Roundcube.
+Mobile skin for Roundcube.
 It needs the jquery_mobile plugin and the mobile plugin.
-This is a beta version
-Mobile view for mails and contacts
+Mobile view for mails, contacts and settings.
-Infinite scroll, ajax open pages & responsive design Missing the settings task
+Infinite scroll, ajax open pages & responsive design

 Version
 -------

-Mobile Melanie2 Skin 0.3
+Mobile Melanie2 Skin 0.4

 Author